 I haven't tried it yet, but it should work nicely with a 1.1 all-purpose gluten-free flour.

-Here is another way to cream the butter and sugar by using just a fork and spoon.*Note: this tutorial uses dairy butter and they suggest to soften it for a few hours.
-You don’t want to soften the vegan butter that long or it will melt.
+Here is another way to cream the butter and sugar by using just a fork and spoon .*Note: this tutorial uses dairy butter and they suggest softening it for a few hours.
+You don't want to soften the vegan butter that long or it will melt.
 Soften it just enough so you can work with it by hand.

 MORE HOLIDAY SWEETS TO ENJOY: